Foods that help make your butt bigger can include those high in dietary protein like salmon, eggs, legumes, and more.

 What’s more, protein powder made from this grain is a great choice for those who need an extra protein boost.

-In an 8-week study in 24 people, taking a brown rice protein supplement daily improved body composition and exercise performance (
+In an 8-week study of 24 people, taking a rice protein supplement daily after resistance training improved body composition and exercise performance (

 Protein shakes are a great choice for a healthy post-workout snack.